HelenHelene/eportfolio/NS/NS_Assignment2draft.md

-# Vulnerability Audit and Assessment - Results and Executive Summary for Gin & Juice Shop
+# Vulnerability Audit and Assessment - Results and Executive Summary for Gin & Juice Shop (1,200 words)

 ## Introduction